This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Know the timing of the breaking fast

 If you’re travelling to countries that are near the poles.
 You are bound to encounter unusual day and night cycles.
-In this case, you can either follow the fasting hours of Saudi Arabia, where Mecca is located, or you can also follow the schedule of your home country.
+In this case, you can either follow the fasting hours of Saudi Arabia, where Mecca is located, or your home country’s schedule.

 Breaking your fast on a flight

 Many airlines in the Middle East offer specially curated meals to break your fast.
 When the sun goes down, the aircraft’s captain will inform passengers of the Iftar time.
-Cabin crew on airlines are quite familiar with the traditions of Ramadan, so do not shy away to ask for any help that you need.
+Cabin crew on airlines are quite familiar with the traditions of Ramadan, so do not shy away from asking for any help that you need.
 Emirates distributes the special boxes in all cabin classes on select flights.

 Be prepared for emergencies